-If you are considering retiring but are not 100% sure, you should think closely and carefully before making a final retirement decision.
+If you are considering retiring but are not 100% sure, you should think carefully before making a final retirement decision.
 The ATRS Board is focused upon preserving all benefits and annuity structure.
-Retiring earlier than you otherwise should have can take income from you and your family for the rest of your life.
+Retiring earlier than you otherwise should can take retirement income from you and your family for the rest of your life.
 If you are eligible to retire, the decision to retire is yours to make; however, be sure you have carefully considered your options and chosen the right time to retire.
 Always feel free to call ATRS staff to help you consider all your ATRS options.